The Coatbridge school campus at the centre of health fears is to be tested for contamination.

 North Lanarkshire Council said no serious illness had been linked to the schools or the site.

-On Thursday, the Scottish government confirmed the recommendation of the review team, saying that Scottish Water would would carry out the water tests.
+On Thursday, the Scottish government confirmed the recommendation of the review team, saying that Scottish Water would carry out the water tests.

 Wider contamination investigation of the ground and in particular the methane membrane installed as a safety measure during construction of the campus, would be arranged by the review team in conjunction with SEPA and other environmental health bodies.